 You can pay for a TunnelBear subscription using Visa, MasterCard, American Express, and anonymously through Bitcoins.
 However, there is one problematic issue when it comes to refunds.
 TunnelBear mentions in its Terms of Service that although users can cancel their subscription anytime, TunnelBear does not offer refunds.

 Overall Rating: 3.7/5

 Over the three weeks that we spent reviewing TunnelBear, we fell in love with their UI.
 The availability across devices and browser extensions is impressive.
 To add to that, TunnelBear allows five connections from the same account.
 The pricing schemes will not burn a hole in your pocket either, and their security standards are updated too.
-TunnelBear definitely gets extra credits for its responsive and cheerful support team, which has been a delight to talk to.
+TunnelBear definitely gets extra credit for its responsive and cheerful support team, which has been a delight to talk to.

 If we ignore the fancy app for a second, TunnelBear does have a few security issues.
 VigilantBear (the kill-switch) did not work in one of our tests.
-There is no warning for leaking BitTorrent connections and we found a bug in TunnelBear where TCP override was not working for us.
-To add to these problems, we noticed that TunnelBear servers offered below average speed and we managed a best consistent speed at 66.5% of our ISP's connection speed.
+There is no warning for leaking BitTorrent connections, and we found a bug in TunnelBear where TCP override was not working for us.
+To add to these problems, we noticed that TunnelBear servers offered below-average speed, and we managed a best consistent speed at 66.5% of our ISP's connection speed.

 I take a deep interest in finding out why things work the way they work.
 I also write about VPN services, anonymity tools, and privacy tools here at Dealarious.com.